From Optimization to Prediction: Transformer-Based Path-Flow Estimation to the Traffic Assignment Problem: Numerical Experiments

 \subsubsection{Numerical results}

 \textbf{Scenario 1:}

 \newref{Table}{result} summarizes the prediction performance of the model under various scenarios of missing links.
 It is evident that the model can predict path flow distribution even with missing links, although it performs best when no links are missing.
-The predicted path flows result in a network delay of 0.79\% compared to the average path cost, which corresponds to a difference of 0.65 minutes relative to the optimal solution's delay.
+The predicted path flows result in a network delay of 0.79\% compared to the average path cost.
 The error of predicted path flow is smaller than the error of link flow, which is aggregated from predicted path flow, with MAPE of 2.25\% for path flows and 2.61\% for link flows.

 When the missing ratio increases to 10\%, the network delay percentage also increases from 0.79\% to 1.69\%.
 Consequently, the MAPEs for the predicted path flows and the link flows increase to 3.07\% and 9.06\%, respectively. \newref{Figure}{fig:errors} illustrates the distribution of errors in link flow and the path flow in this scenario.
 The histogram is heavily skewed to the right, indicating that most errors are relatively small.
 For example, 95\% of the predicted link flows have an absolute error of less than 479, and 95\% of the predicted path flows have an absolute error under 23.